michaeldodman/anfisjax/README.md

 # anfisjax
-A library for training ANFIS models, written in Jax.
+A library for training ANFIS models using Jax.

 In progress.